 Work as Imagined (WAI) refers to how tasks, processes, and workflows are expected to be performed according to procedures, policies, or management assumptions.
 It is often based on ideal conditions and theoretical models.
 Work as Done (WAD) represents how tasks are performed in practice, considering constraints like quality of existing systems, time pressure, resource limitations, variability, training, and human adaptation.
-If there are large differences between WAI and WAD, the combined WAD, can lead to accidents, as suggested by figure 1.9.
+If there are large differences between WAI and WAD, a combination of variations in WAD, the yellow line, can lead to accidents, as suggested by figure 1.9.